sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 SWID tags, as defined in the ISO-19770-2:2015 XML schema, can include cryptographic signatures to protect the integrity of the SWID tag.
-In general, tags are signed by the tag creator (typically, although not exclusively, the vendor of the software product that the SWID tag identifies).
+In general, tags are signed by the tag creator (typically, although not exclusively, the vendor of the software component that the SWID tag identifies).
 Cryptographic signatures can make any modification of the tag detectable, which is especially important if the integrity of the tag is important, such as when the tag is providing reference integrity measurments for files.